 The grill is hot, and the wings are even hotter.
-We’re talking about your Super Bowl tailgate!
+We’re talking about your game day tailgate!
 While we’re slurping our beers and chomping on that 7-layer dip, the pros are eating something entirely different to prepare for one of the biggest games of their lives.
 No pressure.

 So, what does an NFL player eat behind-the-scenes?